-According to the Centers for Disease Control and Prevention (CDC), on average 5 to 20 percent of the population in the U.S. gets the flu each year.
+According to the Centers for Disease Control and Prevention (CDC), on average 5 to 20 percent of the U.S. population gets the flu each year.
 Hundreds of thousands of people are hospitalized from flu-related complications, and anywhere from a few thousand to 50,000 people die each year from flu.

-The best way to prevent getting the flu, says the CDC, is by getting a seasonal flu vaccination each year.
-The organization recommends everyone 6 months and older get a flu shot, unless you have an allergy to eggs or any ingredient in the vaccine (more on that here).
+The best way to avoid getting the flu, says the CDC, is by getting a seasonal flu vaccination each year.
+The CDC recommends everyone 6 months and older get a flu shot, unless you have an allergy to eggs or to any ingredient in the vaccine.

-So if you're considering a trip to your doctor or the local pharmacy for a flu shot, here are four things to know:
+So if you're considering a trip to your doctor or the local pharmacy for a flu shot, here are five things to know:

 1. The risks are minimal.

 A flu vaccine is not 100 percent safe and effective, but it's close to it.
 The CDC says the flu vaccines are "among the safest medical products in use," and the risk of a flu shot doing you any harm is "extremely small."
 Most people have no problem with it.
 A normal reaction may include soreness, redness or swelling at the injection site.
 You may have a small fever.
 Like any medicine, there may be a risk of allergic reaction, the CDC says.

 However, adverse side effects have been documented in peer-reviewed medical journals.
 For example, a study in Human and Experimental Toxicology reported that there were 590 fetal-loss reports per 1 million pregnant women vaccinated (or 1 per 1,695) during the 2009-2010 flu season.